5 Best Moving Truck Rental Companies (2023 Review)

 How to choose the best truck rental company

-Rental truck companies vary in prices, reputation, offerings, and add-on options, so you’ll need to shop around to find the best option for your needs.
+Rental truck companies vary in prices, reputation, offerings, and add-ons, so you’ll need to shop around to find the best option for your needs.

 Consider the following factors to maximize your truck rental options:

-• Truck sizes: Different trucks fulfill different roles.
-A wide range of truck sizes demonstrates a truck rental company’s commitment to meeting various customer needs.
+• Truck sizes: A wide range of truck sizes demonstrates a truck rental company’s commitment to meeting various customer needs, but you shouldn’t focus on this too much if the company is readily able to meet your needs.

-• Customer reviews: Positive and negative reviews provide unique insights into real-life customer experiences.
-Ask your friends and family for referrals if they’ve had any recent positive experiences.
+• Customer reviews: Ask your friends and family for referrals if they’ve had any recent positive experiences.
+Don’t hesitate to review experiences from our Better Moves Project to dig deeper into what real-life customers have to say.

 • Cancellation policy: Things can happen at the last minute.
 Flexible cancellation policies can reduce your stress if you have to make changes close to your moving date.

-• Roadside assistance: While you have the moving truck, it’s your responsibility, but that doesn’t mean you’re hung out to dry.
-The best moving companies will have a roadside assistance program you can call if you get into an accident, have a flat tire, or run into other issues on the road.
+• Roadside assistance: The best moving companies will have a roadside assistance program you can call if you get into an accident, have a flat tire, or run into other issues on the road.

 • Insurance coverage: Inquire about liability protection and damage waivers when requesting quotes.
 For a small fee, you can elect coverage to reduce your out-of-pocket costs if something happens to the rental truck.